rabbah/nimbella-cli/doc/README.md

 A typical namespace is provisioned with the following:

-*   Two storage buckets: one for web content and one accessible to actions for use as a virtual file system
+*   A web content area and an object storage area.
+These are always provided as a pair and summarized as 'Storage' when presented in a list.
 *   A [Redis](https://redis.io) instance for storing key-value pairs
 *   A DNS domain name for web content
 *   A set of OpenWhisk resources